-- Work regionally with other local governments to provide improved waste outcomes - Review development applications to ensure effective collection and resource recovery options are maximised - Support community events such as Clean Up Australia Day.
+- Providing resource recovery facilities and services - Collaborating with regional councils to improve waste management outcomes - Assessing development applications to ensure efficient waste collection and resource recovery - Supporting community-driven programs, such as Clean Up Australia Day

-Vision: Towards a Resilient and Resource-efficient Community

-Vision Alignment
+Strategic Alignment of the Waste Strategy

-This Waste Strategy has been developed to align with broader strategic goals, including local, state, national and international.
-This Waste Strategy lays out Council's key priorities and actions over the next ten years to enable the Gympie Region to transition towards a resource-efficient community with resilient infrastructure.
-The past decade has seen a gradual shift towards principles of waste minimisation and resource recovery, climate change mitigation, and circular economy.
-This Strategy will be Council's first step in shifting our community towards a circular economy.
-This shift is being driven through key regulatory and legislative drivers on a global, national, state and regional level.
+This Waste Strategy has been developed to align with broader strategic goals at the local, state, national, and international levels.
+It outlines Council's key priorities and actions for the next decade, guiding the Gympie Region towards a resource-efficient, resilient, and sustainable future.

+Over the past decade, there has been a growing shift towards waste minimisation, resource recovery, climate change mitigation, and circular economy principles.
+This Strategy marks Council's commitment to accelerating this transition, embedding circular economy principles into local waste management and infrastructure planning.

+This transformation is being driven by key regulatory and legislative frameworks at global, national, state, and regional levels, ensuring Gympie remains at the forefront of sustainable resource management and environmental stewardship.